Getting Started with Enterprise Policy Management

 An introduction to creating Enterprise policy management policies and actions

-• Create a policy via the API which employs this matching logic.
+• Create a policy via the API that employs this matching logic.

 • Create actions to quarantine and tag matched packages, and assign these actions to the created policy.